How to Explore Leuven, Belgium like a Local: Locals introduce their city.

 Keep away of:

-Come to think of it, there aren’t really any tourist traps in Leuven.
-But if you want to go shopping, I’d say skip the Diestsestraat where you find all the same chain stores you find everywhere and had to the smaller boutiques in the Mechelsestraat and the Parijsstraat.
+Come to think of it; there aren’t really any tourist traps in Leuven.
+But if you want to go shopping, I’d say skip the Diestsestraat where you find all the same chain stores you find everywhere and have to the smaller boutiques in the Mechelsestraat and the Parijsstraat.

 On foot.
-Leuven is pretty small and the city center is very walkable.
-In fact, a lot of the streets are car-free and it’s often too busy to easily get through by bike.
+Leuven is pretty small, and the city center is very walkable.
+In fact, many streets are car-free, and it’s often too busy to get through by bike easily.
 Walking is the way!

-I’m a big fan of Entreprise in the Naamsestraat.
-It’s not a super fancy or romantic restaurant, but the ambiance is really cozy so you don’t have to feel awkward.
-Plus, the lights are always a bit dimmed and there’s ample choice on the menu.
-On top of that, Entreprise has an extensive list of cocktail options to loosen things up a bit.
+I’m a big fan of Enterprise in the Naamsestraat.
+It’s not a super fancy or romantic restaurant, but the ambiance is really cozy, so you don’t have to feel awkward.
+Plus, the lights are always a bit dimmed, and there’s ample choice on the menu.
+On top of that, Enterprise has an extensive list of cocktail options to loosen things up a bit.

 The stairs in front of the University Library at the Ladeuze Square are a great place to sit for a while and watch students walk to class or shoppers come out of the parking lot below ground.

 As I live in Leuven, I haven’t spent the night at a hotel here yet, but from the top of my head I can tell you that CUBE is supposed to be a cool hostel and Penta Hotel is not your regular hotel, with a reception area that’s more like a bar and lounge hall.

 - Come hungry.
 There are plenty of cool cafes and bistros you’ll want to properly try out!

 - Go in search of the Small Beguinage.
 Only one street is left, but it’s a cute street and UNESCO World Heritage as well.